Nightfall (2012 film): Plot

 20 years ago, Wong Yuen-yeung was given a life sentence for murdering Eva, the daughter of a famous musician Han Tsui.
 Now, after he is released on parole, he starts stalking Zoe, Tsui's younger daughter.
 Tsui is very abusive and controlling towards Zoe, often beating her in his drunken rage and forbidding her from having any male friends.

 George Lam, a police detective, is still deeply affected by his wife's suicide many years ago.
 He tries to distract himself with his work, but inadvertently ends up neglecting his daughter.

 After Tsui is found dead near the beach, Lam and his colleagues investigate the murder and find out about Eva's case, making them believe that Wong might be responsible.
 A manhunt for Wong ensues after he attacks the police and escapes.
 In the meantime, the police visit Tsui's house again and discover traces of blood on a patch of ground below the balcony of Zoe's room.

 Upon questioning, Tsui's wife finally reveals her family's dark secret.
 Zoe is actually the illegitimate daughter of Eva and Wong.
 Tsui had treated Eva in the same way he did to Zoe, and he had killed Eva in anger after discovering her relationship with Wong.
 Tsui had then framed Wong and called the police to arrest him.
 Although Wong initially maintained his innocence, he was ultimately tortured by the police into falsely admitting that he murdered Eva.
-While he was in prison, he attempted suicide but failed and became mute.
+While he was in prison, he attempted suicide but survived and became mute.

 Tsui's death turned out to be an accident.
 He had missed his step and fallen to his death when Zoe pushed him away in self-defence while he was hitting her.
 Wong had then taken away his dead body and attempted to dispose of it in the sea.
 When Tsui's body was found, Wong did everything he could to try to draw the police's attention towards himself and make them think that he is the murderer.

 In the meantime, the police have tracked down Wong and cornered him on a rooftop, but he commits suicide by jumping off.
 Later, Lam receives a text sent by Wong before his death: Wong said he envied Lam, who had the chance to watch his daughter grow up, while he could not as he was in prison.
 Lam breaks down after reading Wong's text as he feels sorry for neglecting his daughter since his wife's death.

 Zoe eventually goes to the police station to turn herself in.
 When she asks Lam about the mysterious man who had been trying to protect her, he shows her Wong's photos and tells her to remember his name.